swaptacular/swpt_ca_scripts/README.md

    the end, a server certificate file will be created.
 In this example, this would be `~/myserver.crt`.

-3. After this, the server certificate created in step 2 (a ".crt" file) should be copied to the server, so that it can be used for authentication.
+3. After this, the server certificate file created in step 2 should be copied to the server, so that it can be used for authentication.

 ## Signing a peer certificate